-Threats - The narrow coastal range of the Marian's marsh wren makes it vulnerable to habitat loss and fragmentation due to dredging and filling in conjunction with coastal development, impoundments for mosquito control and waterfowl, flooding from severe storms and hydrological changes, sea level rise, chemical and oil spills, and disposal of dredged material (Montague and Wiegert 1990, FWC 2005).
-Development of adjacent uplands also may contribute to habitat degradation.
-The vulnerability of coastal song birds is exemplified by the rapid decline and extinction of the dusky seaside sparrow (Ammodramus maritimus nigrescens) Delany et al. (1981).
-Climate change is a potential threat at the southern extent of its range where salt marsh habitat may be lost to the invasion of mangroves as the climate warms.
-However, compared to C. p. griseus this subspecies appears to be more tolerant of the invasion of woody vegetation as long as a critical amount of grass and rush vegetation remains (Stevenson and Anderson 1994).
-Sea level rise also may lead to habitat loss for the Marian's marsh wren in Florida (Walton 2007).
+Threats - The narrow coastal range of the Worthington's marsh wren in Florida makes it vulnerable to habitat loss and fragmentation due to dredging and filling in conjunction with coastal development, construction of private boardwalks and piers, impoundments for mosquito control and waterfowl, flooding from severe storms and hydrological changes, sea level rise, chemical and oil spills, and disposal of dredged material (Montague and Wiegert 1990, FWC 2005, personal communication, C. Parenteau, Florida DEP).
+Development of adjacent uplands may contribute to habitat degradation.
+The vulnerability of coastal song birds is exemplified by the rapid decline and extinction of the dusky seaside sparrow (Ammodramus maritimus nigrescens) (Delany et al. 1981).
+Climate change is a potential threat at the southern extent of its range where salt marsh habitat may be lost to the invasion of mangroves as the climate warms (Stevenson and Anderson 1994).
+Sea level rise also may lead to habitat loss for the Worthington's marsh wren in Florida (Walton 2007).
 However, responses of most species, especially short-lived species, to future climate change are not understood well enough to predict impacts (Akcakaya et al. 2006).
-The current condition of salt marsh habitats in Florida is considered "poor and declining" (FWC 2005), but strict regulatory mechanisms and public ownership provide some protection.
-High tides destroyed up to 21 percent of marsh wren nests during a four-year study in Georgia (Kale 1965), where rice rats (Oryzomys palustris), raccoons (Procyon lotor), and mink (Mustela vison) depredated up to 81 percent of nests.
+The current condition of salt marsh habitat in Florida is considered "poor and declining" (FWC 2005), but strict regulatory mechanisms and public ownership provide some protection.
+High tides destroyed up to 21 percent of marsh wren nests during a four year study in Georgia (Kale 1965), where rice rats (Oryzomys palustris), raccoons (Procyon lotor), and mink (Mustela vison) depredated up to 81 percent of nests.
 Nests sites also may be usurped by rice rats (Stevenson and Anderson 1994).

-Population Assessment - FWC listing criteria are based on criteria the IUCN developed for the evaluation of extinction risk for any taxon, with the exception of micro-organisms (IUCN 2010).
+Population Assessment - FWC listing criteria are based on criteria the IUCN developed for the evaluation of extinction risk for any taxon with the exception of micro-organisms (IUCN 2010).
 Each taxon must be assessed against all criteria, but if the taxon meets any of the criteria under a particular category it qualifies as threatened.
 These criteria use the terms observed, estimated, projected, inferred, and suspected to refer to the quality of information used to assess the status of a species.
 The assessment criteria can be applied at a regional (Florida) level with a consideration of the status and impact of extra-regional populations (IUCN 2003).
-Findings from the BRG are included in the Biological Status Review Information Findings table below.
+Findings from the BRG are included in the Biological Status Review Information tables below.

-In their review of the status of the Marian's marsh wren, the BRG made the following assumptions and conclusions:
+In our review of the status of the Worthington's marsh wren, the BRG made the following assumptions and conclusions: